American Psychiatric Association Foundation Portal logo

 To create your application and for further resources, click My Applications from the dashboard, followed by selecting Fellow of the APA (FAPA) from Your Application Options.

-*Applications must be submitted by the deadline of September 1*
+Fellow applications must be submitted by September 1.

 Key dates for the FAPA/IFAPA cycle, approval and recognition process